voxowl/particubes/README.md

 ## Is it open source?

 No, sorry, our engine is close source.
-We use this public repository for open source components somehow related to *Particubes* (tools, sample scripts, public websites, localization, etc.).
+We use this public repository for open source components somehow related to *Particubes* (tools, sample scripts, public websites, etc.).

 ## Other questions?